RomanBoegli/godbbench/README.md

 Every computer science freshman will address this data storage paradigm in an early stage and everybody in the professional world that relies on computer systems has most probably had (un)consciously interacted with it before.
 It was first introduced by Ted Codd in 1970 [[1]](#1).
 Roughly ten years later, its first commercial model became available in form of IBM's Orcale DBMS.
-Micorosft followed with its own products such as SQLServer and Access.
+Microsoft followed with its own products such as SQLServer and Access.
 Besides this, free and open-source solutions like MySQL and PostgreSQL started to emerge [[2]](#2).

 Nowadays, the term *post-relational* DBMS is also used for these types of DB systems to emphasize the fact that data storing techniques are not exclusively constrained to relationally linked tables.